amized/roo-react/readme.md

 <Hero superhero={myHero} />
 ```

 For the initial render, this works ok.
-But if I want to my member function ```setPower()``` to trigger an update on my react component, we have to do something like this:
+But if I want my method ```setPower()``` to trigger an update on my react component, we have to do something like this:

 ```javascript
 class MyWrapper extends React.Component {